Listen to the podcast

 Biff’s behavior would never merit a proper and pleasing relationship with the Father, but Christ’s works would do that.
 I wanted Biff to understand the gospel practically.

 During one of our counseling sessions, I began to map out Philippians 4:8 for Biff.
 I wanted him to practically see how to move from lousy thinking to biblical thinking.
-You can follow this process with any bad thought you have.
+You can follow this process with any bad thoughts you have.
 Here are the steps I mapped out for Biff.

 Thoughts – What is your unbiblical idea?
 What is it about your thinking that needs a biblical adjustment?
 Write it down on a piece of paper.